- thyroid test (Comprehensive) is for testing 12 hormones both in dried urine spot and dried blood spot as follows:

-- Test in Dried Blood Spot: Total T4, Thyroglobulin (Tgbn), Thyroid Stimulating Hormone (TSH), Free Triiodothyronine (fT3), Free Thryoxine (fT4) and Thyroid Peroxidase Antibody (TPOab).
+- Thyroid Tests in Dried Blood Spot: Total T4, Thyroglobulin (Tgbn), Thyroid Stimulating Hormone (TSH), Free Triiodothyronine (fT3), Free Thryoxine (fT4) and Thyroid Peroxidase Antibody (TPOab).

 - Free Delivery in the UK and Ireland